Some users of START-PROF Piping Stress Analysis software ask the same question:

-Create new simple model, pipe with anchor in the left end and sliding support with a heavy valve on other end.
+Create a new simple model, pipe with an anchor on the left end and sliding support with a heavy valve on another end.

-Modeling of the cold state with friction is a standard function of START-PROF operation mode editor.
+Modeling the cold state with friction is a standard function of the START-PROF operation mode editor.

 If the option “Stress Rang from Operation to Cold” is turned off, START-PROF will calculate stress range L4 (between operation L2 and installation L1).
-If we turn on this option, START-PROF will calculate stress range L5 (between operation L2 and cold L3) considering backwards friction effect.
+If we turn on this option, START-PROF will calculate stress range L5 (between operation L2 and cold L3) considering the backward friction effect.

 Let’s compare support loads in Installation state L1 and Cold state L3.
-In installation state the support load in X direction is zero.
-But in cold state it is not zero and equal to friction force on sliding support.
+In the installation state, the support load in the X direction is zero.
+But in a cold state, it is not zero and equal to the friction force on sliding support.

-In some cases the friction effect may give even greater nozzle loads in cold state than in hot state.
+In some cases, the friction effect may give even greater nozzle loads in a cold state than in a hot state.

-After second heating of the complex piping system the displacements will be slightly different from displacements during first heating up.
+After the second heating of the complex piping system, the displacements will be slightly different from the displacements during the first heating up.
 The same situation with second, third, etc. cycles.

-What if we have several warming an cooling cycles?
+What if we have several warming and cooling cycles?

 Let’s imagine that we have several heating and cooling cycles